 2018 – 2019

 Working with a team under contract to a film studio, I developed the user interface and parts of the back end for a system that controls a large array of still cameras used for special effects.

 2017 – 2018

 C (on a PIC), C++, rFPro, Beckhoff TwinCAT & TcCOM

-I joined a multi-disciplinary team of mechanical, electrical and software engineers working in the automotive industry to integrate core parts of the realtime control system.
-This mainly involved development of an rFpro hardware plugin, TwinCAT C++ (TCCOM) modules, and communication between those and the driving controls.
+I joined a multi-disciplinary team of mechanical, electrical and software engineers in the automotive industry to integrate core parts of the realtime control system.
+This mainly involved development of a rFpro hardware plugin, TwinCAT C++ (TCCOM) modules, and communication between those and the driving controls.

 Mobile display unit management